maddiedierker/component-library-examples/README.md

 You can set it up locally (steps below), but it's simple enough to convey in a screenshot:

 ![components](/public/components.png)

+Only the React components above are styled (e.g., all <h1>s and the <button> at the bottom are unstyled because they're just HTML elements and there are no global styles).

+There is a `<Button>` and `<DangerButton>` component with the same styles applied for each styling solution.
+Since they are visually the same, these examples display how to:
+- Apply conditional styles using props
+- Build on an existing component (`<DangerButton>` is a fancy wrapper around `<Button>` in each example, but this can be done in many different ways)
+- Extending and overriding base styles

 ### Set up locally